You are here

 To access the full text of this article and many other benefits, become a RUSI member.

 15 August 2020 – VJ Day - marks both the surrender of Japan and the end of the Second World War.
 The conclusion of years of hardship, sacrifice and bloodshed brought joy and relief for many; for others, it heralded a new world of uncertainty.
 It also marks the beginning of a new and fruitful relationship between Britain and Japan, which is growing in importance today.

-In this webinar, a panel of distinguished experts will discuss the impact of the Second World War on UK and Japanese foreign and security policy.
-They will also consider how the bilateral relationship between both countries has evolved and discuss UK-Japan relations today.
+In this webinar, a panel of distinguished experts discussed the impact of the Second World War on UK and Japanese foreign and security policy.
+They also considered how the bilateral relationship between both countries has evolved and discuss UK-Japan relations today.

 - Sir David Warren KCMG, former British Ambassador to Japan

 - Gill Bennett OBE MA FRHistS, Senior Associate Fellow, RUSI and former Chief Historian, Foreign and Commonwealth Office

 - Dr Shogo Suzuki, Senior Lecturer in Politics, University of Manchester

 - Dr Alessio Patalano, Associate Fellow at RUSI, Reader in East Asian Warfare and Security, Director King's Japan Programme, King’s College London

 The webinar was moderated by Professor Michael Clarke, Distinguished Fellow, RUSI.